src-d/guide/engineering/workflow.md

 ### Kickoff Meeting

-Once a solution is refined well enough to be worked on and iterations slow down, a kickoff meeting is prompted with presence of the leads, the CTO and relevant people from the teams to present it and organize the implementation, distribute responsibilities to teams and people, and break down tasks and dependencies.
+Once a solution is refined well enough to be worked on and iterations slow down, a kickoff meeting is prompted with presence of the leads, the VP of Engineering and optionally the CTO and relevant people from the teams to present it and organize the implementation, distribute responsibilities to teams and people, and break down tasks and dependencies.

 ### Issues/teams tasks